-- Why did I learn python?
+- Why did I learn Python?

-- What can you expect here?
+- What can you expect from this article?

 - Why should you learn Python?

-- What can you do with Python
+- What can you do with Python?

 - What are the disadvantages of Python?